SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercices/ex6/readme.md

    The main steps of the implemented business logic:
    1. First, check the validity of the passed discount values and remove invalid ones: 0 < `%param-deduct_discount` <= 100
-   2. Implement the custom logic to determine the new values: The discounted booking must be calculated for each instances
+   2. Implement the custom logic to determine the new values: The discounted booking must be calculated for each instance
    3. Modify the relevant fields of the instances with the EML statement **`MODIFY`**: Here only the field **`BookingFee`** must be updated
    4. Read the data from the buffer with the EML statement **`READ`** to fill the action result parameter **`result`**
    5. The implicit response parameters are filled where necessary